All Products

 Yes

 The request body for the model call.
-It includes all parameters required to call the model, such as model, messages.
+It contains all the parameters required to call the model, such as model, messages.

-The parameters in the request body are the same as those supported by the real-time inference API.
+The parameters in the request body are consistent with those supported by the real-time inference API.
 For more information about the parameters, see OpenAI compatible API.

-To add more parameters, such as max_tokens and temperature, you can also add them to the body.
+To extend this further, also add more parameters, such as max_tokens and temperature, to the body.
 Separate the parameters with commas.

 Example: